 Candidates are generally nominated by the sitting Wageningen Ambassadors.
 If the candidates are working in the private sector, they are asked to make an annual donation of €3,000 to the Wageningen Ambassadors Fund.
 For candidates from the public sector and for pensioners, the amount is €1,500.

-In case you are interested to join, please contact Delia de Vreeze.
+In case you are interested to join, please contact Fusien Verloop.